 “God cannot be understood through study, debating, intellectual application or mere listening.
 When a soul surrenders to God wholeheartedly, he receives God’s grace, and with God’s grace, he attains God.”

-In the Bhagavad Gita (11:53-54), Krishna revealed His divine form of omnipotence to Arjuna, and then He explained,
+In the Bhagavad Gita (11:53-54), Krishna revealed His divine form to Arjuna, and then He explained,

 “Arjuna, the divine vision of My form that you just experienced is not the result of studying the Vedas or performing the austerities from the paths of jnana and yoga, it not the result of performing good actions, Vedic rituals or following religious rules and regulations.
 This is only the result of My grace, which you receive when you have exclusive devotion for Me.”

 “Exclusive devotion” is the translation of ananya bhakti — singleminded devotion or worship.
-The Danish philosopher Søren Kierkegaard taught that if we want to know God we have to take a “leap of faith.”
+The Danish philosopher Søren Kierkegaard taught that if we want to know God we have to take a “leap of faith”.
 Faith is an act of commitment, of devotion, of singlemindedness.
-He wrote that “purity of heart is to will one thing.”
-To will to do good for the sake of reward, for example, is to be double-minded, and the heart is not pure.
+He wrote that “purity of heart is to will one thing”.
+To will to do good for the sake of reward, for example, is to be double-minded — wanting to do good and to get a reward — , and the heart is not pure.
 We must simply will to do good for its own sake.

 Bhakti is the sanskrit term also used for worship.
 People tend to judge worship on the basis of what they get out of it.
 The spiritual truth is that you get something out of worship when you stop looking for what you can get out of it and just give glory and honor to God because the God of grace is worthy of your worship.
 (The English word “worship” comes from the Anglo-Saxon word for “ascribing worth”.)

 Yoga is not unlike that.
-Yoga will yield what it has to offer after you’ve detached yourself from the effort and surrendered to the breath, to what I call the indwelling Spirit (ruach in Hebrew, pneuma in Greek — see “Frank Answers About Christian Yoga”).
-This is a very hard lesson for all of us to learn, but especially because we are taught in our culture that reward comes from our own striving and devising.
+Yoga will yield what it has to offer after you’ve detached yourself from the effort and surrendered to the breath, to the indwelling Spirit (ruach in Hebrew, pneuma in Greek, prana in sanskrit).
+This is a very hard lesson for all of us to learn, especially because we are taught in our culture that reward comes from our own striving and devising.
 The lesson of grace that one can learn in the practice of yoga counters that cultural assumption.

-Oh, yes, there’s always the well-appreciated final savasana (corpse pose) in which we absorb the efforts of the practice—a final gift of grace that comes from ceasing all effort.
+Oh, yes, there’s always the well-appreciated final savasana (corpse pose) in which we absorb the efforts of the practice — a final gift of grace that comes from ceasing all effort entirely.

 Pastor Frank Senn